Alladiya Khan: Ancestry

 Khan claims ancestry from Nath Vishwambhar, an ancestor of Swami Haridas.
-Having converted to Islam during the Mughal era, Khan's family traces its history to the Adya Gaud Brahmins of Shandilya gotra.
+Having converted to Islam during the Mughal era, Khan's family traces its history to the Gaud Brahmins of Shandilya gotra.

 Musical training

 Though his father Ahmed Khan died early in his life, Khan's uncle, Jehangir (of Jaipur), taught him dhrupad for 5 years and then khyal for another 8 years.
 Khan would practice palta exercises for six hours daily well into his 50s.

 Career

 Alladiya Khan served in the court of various kings of Rajasthan, including that of Amlata.

 Setback

 Due to overextension of the voice at the request of his patron, Khan lost his voice in his late-30s for nearly two years.
 His recuperated voice is said to have not regained the quality and sensitivity he had employed earlier.
 These limitations resulted in the conception of what would become the Jaipur gayaki.

 Touring

 Khan traveled to Bihar, Patna, Allahabad, Nepal, and Baroda for some years in the early part of his life to perform for kings.